Altinity/terraform-aws-eks-clickhouse/README.md

   <img src="https://img.shields.io/static/v1?logo=slack&logoColor=959DA5&label=Slack&labelColor=333a41&message=join%20conversation&color=3AC358" alt="AltinityDB Slack" />
 </a>

-Terraform module for creating EKS clusters optimized for ClickHouse with EBS and autoscaling.
+Terraform module for creating EKS clusters optimized for ClickHouse® with EBS and autoscaling.
-It includes the ClickHouse Operator and a fully working ClickHouse cluster.
+It includes the Altinity Kubernetes Operator for ClickHouse and a fully working ClickHouse cluster.

 ## Prerequisites